BxCppDev/bxjsontools/README.md

 Needed tools and software (tested on Ubuntu 14.04 LTS):
 * You need CMake version >= 2.8 (former version may work)
 * You need gcc version >= 4.8.4 (former version may work)
-* By default, some (bx)jsontools' parts depends on Boost 1.54 (former version may work).
+* By default, some bxjsontools' parts depends on Boost 1.54 (former version may work).
   This can be inhibited at configuration (see 'CMake options' below).

 ## License: